-The Stage 1 bandwidth is the temperature interval within which the Stage 1 variable speed fans increase or decrease in speed proportionally to the temperature.
-The bandwidth can be adjusted between 0.5°F and 20.0°F (0.3°C and 11.1°C).
+The Stage 1 bandwidth is the temperature interval within which the Stage 1 variable speed fans increase or decrease in speed proportionally to the temperature (see the diagram above).
+The bandwidth can be adjusted between 0.5°F and 20.0°F (0.3°C and 11.1°C) and it cannot be set to a greater value than the curtain's offset.